fhamborg/NewsWCL50/README.md

 ```

 You can find more information on this and other news projects on our [website](https://dke.uni-wuppertal.de/en/projects/media-bias-analysis.html).

-## Gathering the original news articles
-NewsWCL50 only contains the annotated parts of the news articles.
-Due to copyright law, we cannot offer the original articles.
-However, you can quickly gather the original articles, if you need to work not only with our annotations but also the remainder of the text.
-In the file [urls.tsv](urls.tsv), each row represents a single article, identified uniquely by its event id, publisher id, and URL.
-For each article, visit that URL and copy the article's text, including the headline, into a text document.

 ## License
 Licensed under the Attribution-ShareAlike 4.0 International (the "License"); you may not use NewsWCL50 except in compliance with the License.
 A copy of the License is included in the project, see the file [LICENSE](LICENSE).